mdpiper/nbgitpuller-link/README.md

   Generate an nbgitpuller link to load a repository on a JupyterHub

 Options:
   --version                   Show the version and exit.
-  --jupyterhub-url TEXT  Target JupyterHub for link.  [required] --repository-url TEXT  Source repository for link.  [required] --branch TEXT          Branch to use from source repository.  [default: main] --launch-path TEXT     Relative path to file or directory in source
+  --jupyterhub-url TEXT       Target JupyterHub for link.  [required] --repository-url TEXT       Source repository for link.  [required] --branch TEXT               Branch to use from source repository.  [default:
+                              main]
+  --launch-path TEXT          Relative path to file or directory in source
+                              repository to launch on target JupyterHub.
+                              [default: ]
+  --interface [notebook|lab]  Open with classic Jupyter Notebook interface or
-                         repository to launch on target JupyterHub  [default: ] --help                 Show this message and exit.
+                              next-generation JupyterLab.  [default: notebook] --help                      Show this message and exit.
 ```

 Generate a link to load a repository on a JupyterHub,